About Me

 I grew up in a rural part of northwest Georgia.
 I'm sure most astronomers have a story about gazing at the night sky, but for me that wasn't the case.
 I always thought space was fascinating and that the night sky was beautiful, but I was really more into playing with dirt and problem solving.
 So it only seems fitting that I would become astronomer that studies exoplanets, encapusulating my true loves science and dirt.

 For my first few years of college, I attended Georgia Highlands College where I received my Associates in Physics.
 During this time, I worked at various jobs, but my absolute favorite was working as a dance instructor at Baird Ballet.
 Later, I moved to Atlanta to attend Georgia Institute of Technology.
 While there, I became involved with their Army ROTC program where I earned an educational scholarship.
 Upon receiving my B.S. in Physics, I commissioned as a Second Lieutenant in the U.S. Army reserves.
+In the past, I served as the commander in a ground ambulance unit while working towards my PhD.
+I managed around ~100 Soldiers ensuring that their training and well-being.
+Currently, I serve as a Medical Logistics Officer where my team supports over 300 Soldiers making sure they have medical supplies and functional medical equipment to save lives.

 Check out some pictures of my favorite adventures!